Best KPIs for the equipment rental industry

 The division of the fleet helps users more closely examine any changes in rates, utilizations, and fleet mix from one period to the next.
 Any equipment with rental activity across multiple time periods being analyzed should be considered the “base fleet.”
 Base fleet can be defined by either unit or class.

-The “other fleet” includes changes in the fleet from period to period that result from adding to or eliminating pieces of equipment from the fleet.
-Measuring the other fleet rental activity against the base fleet will signify any meaningful changes in revenue.
-Additionally, by examining the base fleet only, users will be able to clearly determine the effect of rate changes and utilization on revenue from period to period.
+Additionally, by examining the base fleet only, users can clearly determine the effect of rate changes and utilization on revenue from period to period.
 Over time, the base fleet revenue should stay relatively consistent, as it reflects continuing operations as opposed to any significant changes to the fleet.

 Best KPIs for the Equipment Rental Industry